veebch/photon/README.md

 ## Background

-An incident light-meter is an essential tool in photography.
+An incident light-meter can be an essential tool in photography (especially film photography with old caneras).
 The sophisticated computation baked-in to modern cameras devotes a lot of effort guessing 'how much light is falling on the subject?".
-If you have the option of getting to the subject and taking a reading, everything becomes a lot easier.
+If you have the option of getting to the subject and taking a reading, no guessing is required and everything becomes a lot easier.

 ## Components